GenuineSounds/World-Tooltips/README.md

-World Tooltip
+WorldTooltip
 ========
-[Genuine] WorldTooltips is a mod for Minecraft that adds tooltips over items on the ground.
+WorldTooltip is a mod for Minecraft that adds tooltips over items on the ground making it easier to see what's on the ground from far away.

 License
 =======